fancyqlx/fancyGraph/README.md

 ## Abstract
 fancyGraph is a framework based on Message Passing Model for simulating distributed graph algorithms.
-Many distributed algorithms can be simulate by Message Passing Model, in this case, each node is regard as a processor such that it run an algorithm itself, the input it received were the messages delivered by its neighbors.
-In this framework, we aim to provide several simple but useful funtions that helping user to simulate distributed graph algorithms rapidly.
+Many distributed algorithms can be simulated by Message Passing Model.
+In this case, each node is regarded as a processor such that it runs an algorithm itself.
+The input it received were the messages delivered by its neighbors.
+In the framework, we aim to provide several simple but useful funtions that helping users to simulate distributed graph algorithms rapidly.